ComputationalRadiationPhysics/picongpu/docs/source/usage/metadata.rst

 at the end of its `pluginLoad()` method (see the `Simulation`_ class or an example).

-Classes that only affect compile-time aspects of the program need to be registered in `include/picongpu/param/metadata.param` by extending the compiletime list `MetadataRegisteredAtCT`.
+Classes that only affect compiletime aspects of the program need to be registered in `include/picongpu/param/metadata.param` by extending the compiletime list `MetadataRegisteredAtCT`.
 Remember: Their specialisation of `picongpu::traits::GetMetadata` does not hold a reference.

-Classes that get instantiated within a running simulation (and not in the initialisation phase) cannot be included (because they are dynamic information, see above) unless their exact state could be forseen at compile time in which case they can be handled exactly as compile-time-only classes.
+Classes that get instantiated within a running simulation (and not in the initialisation phase) cannot be included (because they are dynamic information, see above) unless their exact state could be forseen at compile time in which case they can be handled exactly as compiletime-only classes.

 Metadata Handling Via Policies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^